 Meanwhile, there was another factor applying a constraint.
 After I had filed the hammers, the top several notes sounded like wood, over-striking to a point too close to the Capo.
 One of the odd features of this piano was the use of triangular bars (point side up) instead of keyframe guide pins, with no cheekblock adjustment in or out, and dags at the back that touched the keyframe when in cheekblock-locked position, i.e., there was no moving the keyframe in and out without surgery to one or more elements.

 The hammer rail could be ground with much effort to go backward but it already over-encroached on where the whippens wanted to be.
 Or the whole topstack could be moved with even more effort but that would worsen the capstan/weight issues.
 I.e., I was between a rock and a hard place.
 Jude suggested raising the hammer centers, thus reducing the over-striking by shortening the centers-to-strike distance.

 I tried shimming the hammer rail up but ran into dropscrew-to-stretcher interference.
 I then tried shimming the front topstack feet, which worked better and did cure the no-tone top register.

-The job was then interrupted, refreshing my energy for dealing with the situation.
+The job was then interrupted for a month, refreshing my energy for dealing with the situation.
 Okay.
 The capstans had to go the other way.
 After several rounds of sampling different variations, I came up with a solution that lightened things the most, while still appearing to be in reasonable dip territory.